Kick Ass (We Are Young)

-"Kick Ass (We Are Young)" is a song by English singer Mika and Moroccan-Swedish record producer RedOne released as a single from the soundtrack to the film Kick-Ass.
+"Kick Ass (We Are Young)" is a song by British singer Mika and Moroccan-Swedish record producer RedOne released as a single from the soundtrack to the film Kick-Ass.
 It was released on 2 May 2010.

 Background

 At the European premiere of Kick-Ass in London, Mika said:

 I have never written a song for a movie, I've had songs in movies which is always weird, you know?
 When you see faces you've grown up with kind of walking down the street to one of your songs.
 Feels like they've stolen it!
 But this one, [the producers of Kick-Ass] called me in, they made me watch the movie and then gave me three days to write the song.
 So, I was slightly terrified...It's written completely for the film.
 I loved the film.
 It panders to all my weird obsessions and perversions.
 It's demented!
 It's wrong in every way, that's why it's so right.